tingidev/PyDev/README.md

-## PyDev - Python Data Explorer and Visualizer
+## PyDev - Python Data Explorer and Visualization

 This Repo is an early work in progress.
 Its goal is to create a Python-based dashboard using Dash to visualize and explore machine-learning data files for a first parse of a new dataset.